Developer Guide

 Delete Expense Feature

-The delete expense mechanism is facilitated by the addition of an ExpenseList
+The delete expense mechanism is facilitated by the addition of an ExpenseList field within the Awe object maintained by the model.

-object, also maintained within the Awe
+Each Expense belongs to a Group object, also maintained within the Awe.

-Deletion of an expense must be accompanied by deletion of the expense from the Group
+Deletion of an expense must be accompanied by deletion of the expense from the Group object to which it belongs.

 The command allows the user to delete an expense based on the index position of the expense in the page viewed by the user.

-This means that the user is constrained to only being permitted to delete expenses when they are viewing a list of expenses; that is, after they enter the findexpenses
+This means that the user is constrained to only being permitted to delete expenses when they are viewing a list of expenses; that is, after they enter the findexpenses or expenses command.

-The following activity diagram shows what happens when a user executes a deleteexpense
+The following activity diagram shows what happens when a user executes a deleteexpense command.

 Fig 36.
 Delete Expense Activity Diagram